yungyuc/nsdhw_23au/project/CodeStone1125/README.md

 Week 7 (12/11): Buffer time for further testing and debugging

-Week 8 (12/18): Make slides and prepare for the presentation
+Week 8 (12/18): Make slides for the presentation

 ## References